Indian Female Soldiers Reclaim an Ancient Warrior Legacy: Shakti, History, and National Pride

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-How does the article frame Shakti in the modern context?
+How does the article explain Shakti in relation to women soldiers?